azahinhasan/assginment_evident/README.md

 #### > npm install
 #### > npm start

-### 2nd: After running this app it will take you to login page.
+### 2nd: After running this app it will take you to logIn page.
 Here, you can login with :
 #### Email: test@test.com, Pass: 0123456
-### or, you can sign up with some dummy email.
+### or, you can signUp with some dummy email.

 ### 3rd: after successfully done those steps it will take you to the search page.
 I added more instructions bottom of this page.